 From the acclaimed author of I'm Sorry You Feel That Way, Rebecca Wait's The Followers is a tense and shocking novel about family ties and how much we can outrun our past.

 'A great surging shout of a novel' – Guardian

-'A restrained tour-de-force, profoundly unsettling, brilliantly executed, and deeply humane . . . remarkable' Emily St. John Mandel, author of Station Eleven
+'Profoundly unsettling, brilliantly executed' - Emily St. John Mandel, author of Station Eleven

 Judith has been visiting her mother, Stephanie, in prison once a month for the last eight years.
-Nearly a hundred stilted half hours - hundreds of failed conversations, hundreds of topics avoided.
-Neither of them can bring themselves to talk about what brought them here - or about Nathaniel . . .
+But neither of them can bring themselves to talk about what brought them here - or about Nathaniel.

 Wait's propulsive plotting and the complicity she creates through the power of her writing form a great surging shout of a novel

 Wait's confident plotting leads the reader towards a climax as satisfying as it is inevitable . . .
 The tenderness and the transformative nature of the ending . . . are truly moving.

 A restrained tour-de-force, a profoundly unsettling, brilliantly executed, and deeply humane depiction of a slow slide toward an unspeakable act, and the difficulty and necessity of finding a way to live in the aftermath.
 The Followers is a remarkable novel.